Discover more at Nymans

 Find out when Nymans is open, how to get here, the things to see and do and more.

 Whatever the weather you can enjoy winding paths and wide avenues with colourful views across the woodland or towards the South Downs.
-From 1 November 2024 until 31 January 2025 (inclusive) dogs are welcome in the garden between 1.30pm and 4pm.
+Bring your dog to Nymans between 1.30pm and 4pm from 1 November 2024 until 31 January 2025 (inclusive).
 When visiting the woods, please keep dogs on leads and stay on paths to protect nesting birds.
 Nymans is a one pawprint rated place.

 Under generations of the Messel family, Nymans in West Sussex has been through several transformations since the 1890s to become the house, ruin and garden you see today.